Tangible Assets as a Hedge Against Inflation in 2026: Which Tangible Assets Offer Real Protection—and Why Solar Power Fills the Gap

 The CfD time window until July 17, 2027

-According to the CHP Information Center, there were 573 hours of negative day-ahead prices in 2025—market price risks are real, but are mitigated by the EEG safety net and direct marketing models.
-Starting July 17, 2027, Regulation (EU) 2024/1747 requires member states to structure new support contracts as bilateral contracts for difference with a clawback mechanism.
-The cash flow profile that can be calculated today will no longer be available for new installations starting in the summer of 2027.
-Regulatory details in the article on the 2027 CfD requirement for PV investors.
+Market price risks are real—according to the Federal Network Agency, there were 573 hours of negative day-ahead prices in 2025—but they are mitigated by the EEG safety net and direct marketing models.
+Starting July 17, 2027, Regulation (EU) 2024/1747 requires member states to structure new feed-in tariff contracts as bilateral difference contracts with a clawback mechanism.
+On July 29, 2026, the Federal Cabinet also approved the government’s draft bill on the 2027 EEG reform, including the grid package: For new installations, the fixed feed-in tariff is to be eliminated and direct marketing will become mandatory.
+The draft is not yet legally binding—the Bundestag will begin deliberations in September 2026, and the details may still change during the legislative process.
+For existing plants, the following applies: Those that become operational by December 31, 2026, retain their entitlement to the unilateral market premium for 20 years.
+The cash flow profile that can be calculated today will no longer be available in this form for new plants starting in the summer of 2027.
+Regulatory details are covered in the article on the 2027 CfD requirement for PV investors.

-Photovoltaics is the only asset class that combines cash flow, inflation hedging, and tax benefits —all other tangible assets and investment vehicles fall short in at least one of these three areas.
+Photovoltaics is the only asset class that combines cash flow, inflation indexation, and tax leverage—all other tangible assets and investment vehicles have gaps in at least one of these three areas.

 Brief definitions of the seven asset classes

 • Stocks (stock ETFs such as the MSCI World): Equity investments with strong long-term real growth; protection against inflation comes from the pricing power of the companies included in the index, but this comes at the cost of high volatility.
-The article “Photovoltaics as an Investment” provides a detailed comparison of returns from PV versus ETFs, real estate, and money market accounts as investment options.
+Over very long periods, stocks have historically generated the highest real returns and are considered one of the strongest components of inflation protection—unlike solar power, however, they do not provide a predictable recurring cash flow.
+A detailed comparison of returns is covered in the article “Solar Power as an Investment.”

-• Real Estate (Top 7 Residential Properties): A traditional tangible asset; values and rents generally rise in line with inflation — Destatis Q3/2025 +3.3%, vdp Top 7 +4.7%.
-Protection through appreciation and index-linked rents; offset by closing costs of 9–13% and pre-construction interest of 3.5–4.3%.
+• Real Estate (Top 7 Residential Properties): A traditional tangible asset; values and rents generally rise in line with inflation.
+Protection through appreciation and index-linked rents; offset by closing costs of 9–13% and pre-closing interest of 3.5–4.3%.

-• Gold and other precious metals: A traditional hedge against inflation and crises—scarce commodities that cannot be produced at will.
-Gold price in 2025: +60% in USD (WGC).
-Indirect protection via real interest rates, without ongoing cash flow.
+• Gold and other precious metals: A traditional hedge against crises—scarce commodities that cannot be produced at will, but which generate no ongoing cash flow and are currently highly volatile (down 28% from the January 2026 high).

 • Inflation-indexed federal bonds (Linker): Directly linked to the consumer price index, providing automatic protection of purchasing power.
-Very low real yield in 2026 (0.5–1.0%), low liquidity — a niche investment option.
+Very low real yield in 2026 (0.5–1.0%), low liquidity — a niche investment.

 • Bitcoin and other digital assets: Supply is mathematically capped at 21 million units; sometimes referred to as “digital gold.”
-Speculative market behavior, with documented drawdowns exceeding 70% — not a reliable hedge against inflation.
+Speculative market behavior; documented drawdowns of over 70% — not a reliable hedge against inflation.

-• Call money and time deposits (savings accounts): Financial assets without inflation indexation — Market average for call money: 1.2–1.5% (up to 2.3% for top-tier accounts); top-tier time deposits: 2.60–2.80%.
-With inflation at 2.9%, this is clearly negative in real terms.
-Provides a liquidity buffer but offers no protection against inflation.
+• Call money and time deposits (savings accounts): Financial assets without inflation indexation — market average for call money around 1.95% (top promotional rates up to 3.4–3.5%), top rates for time deposits up to 3.5–3.6%.
+The market average is actually negative after taxes; only the best promotional rates barely break even.
+Provides a liquidity buffer, but offers no structural protection against inflation.

-• Direct investment in commercial solar power: A tangible asset with built-in inflation indexation via the electricity price (+3.8% CAGR since 2000, BDEW).
-Gross return of 6–10% per year; with § 7g tax leverage, the effective return is 10–12%.
-The only asset class offering cash flow, indexation, and tax leverage all at once.
+• Direct Investment in Photovoltaics (Commercial): A tangible asset with built-in inflation indexation via the electricity price (approximately +3.8% CAGR since 2000, BDEW).
+Gross return of 6–10% p.a., effectively 10–12% with § 7g tax leverage.
+The only asset class that offers cash flow, indexation, and tax leverage all at once.

 Photovoltaics is the only asset class here that performs well across all three dimensions of inflation protection (cash flow, indexation, and tax leverage) simultaneously.
 Gold and equity ETFs are strong additions, each with one shortcoming (cash flow for gold, volatility for ETFs); residential real estate only delivers a real positive return in prime micro-locations.
 The following table compares these with fiat currencies and Bitcoin—the asset classes that will not offer reliable inflation protection in 2026.

-Table 2 — Cash values and speculative allocation (as of May 2026)
+Table 2 — Monetary Values and Speculative Allocation (as of August 2026)

 How to interpret the two tables together

-This distinction follows the logic of real assets outlined in the first section: Table 1 shows real assets with an inflation adjustment mechanism, while Table 2 shows monetary assets without indexation, plus Bitcoin as a speculative component.
-Those who want to protect their real wealth while generating ongoing income will find the only asset class with all three characteristics—cash flow, electricity price indexation, and tax leverage—in Table 1, far left: commercial photovoltaics.
+This distinction follows the logic of real assets outlined in the first section: Table 1 shows real assets with an inflation adjustment mechanism, while Table 2 shows monetary assets without indexation, plus Bitcoin as a speculative addition.
+Those who want to protect their real wealth while generating ongoing income will find the only asset class with all three characteristics—cash flow, electricity price indexation, and tax leverage—in the far left column of Table 1: commercial solar power.
+For more on the mechanics of the various types of solar power systems—rooftop systems, ground-mounted systems, and agri-PV—see the overview of system types in the PV Investment section.

-Maintaining purchasing power is a matter of math, not emotion.
+Preserving purchasing power is a matter of math, not emotion.
 With an average inflation rate of 2.5%, €100,000 today will be worth approximately €61,000 in 20 years—a loss of nearly 40% in purchasing power without a strategy for investing in tangible assets.
+With the current rate of 2.8%, the loss is even greater.

 Required gross return for real capital preservation

-With 2.5% inflation and a 26.375% withholding tax, this amounts to about 3.4% per year; with a 42% marginal tax rate on business income, it amounts to about 4.3% per year.
-Anyone who doesn’t meet this threshold loses purchasing power in real terms—no matter how conservative the investment may seem.
+With 2.5% inflation and a 26.375% withholding tax, a return of about 3.4% per year is needed; with a 42% marginal tax rate on business income, the figure is about 4.3% per year.
+Anyone who fails to reach this threshold loses purchasing power in real terms—no matter how conservative the investment may seem.

 Four investment strategies in a 10-year test under conditions of high inflation

-• Top 7 Residential Properties (3.5% gross rent + 2% appreciation) → marginally positive in real terms after costs.
+• Top 7 Residential Properties (3.5% gross rent + moderate appreciation) → marginally positive in real terms after costs.
 With high inflation and rising construction interest rates, the leverage effect loses its impact.

-• Commercial solar power (7% gross + tax leverage at a marginal tax rate of 42%) → IRR on equity typically 9–12% p.a. → clearly positive in real terms.
-The link to electricity prices tends to have a stronger effect when inflation is higher.
+• Commercial photovoltaics (7% gross + tax leverage at a marginal tax rate of 42%) → IRR on equity typically 9–12% p.a. → clearly positive in real terms.
+The link to electricity prices tends to have a stronger effect during periods of higher inflation.

 For those who want to preserve their wealth in real terms while generating a steady income, commercial solar power will be an essential component of any investment strategy in 2026.
 The Pillar Photovoltaik Investment fund provides a comprehensive perspective within the broader investment landscape.